 University employees should use neither university letterhead nor electronic mail sent through university mail servers to communicate their personal opinions or positions.
 Legislative or Congressional Testimony or other communication on behalf of professional societies or other academic organizations should be coordinated with the Office of Government and Community Relations.
 In this case "coordinated" simply means notification in advance.

 Visits to Campus by Officials

 Visits to campus by state and federal elected and appointed officials and their staff members are an important part of government relations efforts and are encouraged.
-All invitations to elected and appointed officials and/or their staff should be coordinated with the Office of Government Relations.
-Invitations to certain officials (e.g. Governor, U.S. Senators, Cabinet Secretaries) in most cases should be extended by the President of the university.
+All invitations to elected and appointed officials and/or their staff should be coordinated with the Office of Government and Community Relations.
+Invitations to certain officials (e.g. governor, U.S. Senators, cabinet secretaries) in most cases should be extended by the President of the university.

-In order to manage and coordinate communications regarding government policies, funding issues, or visits to campus by government officials contact the Office of Government Relations by phone at (540) 231-7111.
+In order to manage and coordinate communications regarding government policies, funding issues, or visits to campus by government officials contact the Office of Government and Community Relations by phone at (540) 231-7111.